Bi-intermediate logics of trees and co-trees: Stable, Jankov and subframe formulas for s

 \section{Stable, Jankov and subframe formulas for \balg s}

 In this section, we develop the theories of stable canonical and subframe formulas for bi-G\"odel algebras.
 For an overview of these formulas and their use in superintuitionistic and modal logics we refer to \cite{Bezhan2} and \cite{Zakha}, respectively.
-We use the class of stable canonical formulas to provide a uniform axiomatization of all extensions of $\lc$.
-By focusing on a particular subclass, that of the Jankov formulas, we fully characterize the splitting logics of the lattice $\Lambda(\lc)$, and prove that $|\Lambda(\lc)|=2^{\aleph_0}$.
+We use stable canonical formulas to provide a uniform axiomatization of all extensions of $\lc$.
+We then use Jankov formulas (a particular type of stable canonical formulas) to fully characterize the splitting logics of the lattice $\Lambda(\lc)$, and prove that $|\Lambda(\lc)|=2^{\aleph_0}$.
 As for the subframe formulas, we utilize them to establish a straightforward axiomatization of some notable extensions of $\lc$, such as the logic of co-trees of depth (respectively, width) less than an arbitrary $n\in \mathbb{Z}^+$.
-But our main use for these formulas will come in the following section.
+But our main use for these formulas will come in the following section, when we characterize the locally tabular extensions of $\lc$.